North Carolina Court Records

 What are North Carolina Juvenile Court Records?

 The juvenile court process begins when an individual or a law enforcement agent files a complaint against a juvenile for delinquent behavior.
 In North Carolina, a juvenile is a child under the age of 18 who is unmarried, unemancipated, and not enrolled in the military.
-Law enforcement officers can take a delinquent juvenile into temporary custody if:
+Law enforcement officers may take a delinquent juvenile into temporary custody if:

 - The age has cause to believe that the juvenile is undisciplined.